The way you put together and lead your teams is critical in ensuring that team members work towards shared goals and produce results.

 - Celebrate and publicise achievements.
-For example, if a team successfully launches a new product, congratulate the people involved at your company meeting and tell other employees via email.
+For example, if a team successfully launches a new product, congratulate the people involved at an all-company meeting and put the details in your company e-newsletter.

 - Ask team members for their opinions and explain the thinking behind your decisions.

 - Lead by example.
 Show that you keep your word and that you support team rules and procedures.

 - Discuss how the team is organised.
 For example, could one member of the team be doing something differently to improve the team's effectiveness?

 The team leader takes final responsibility for the team's success or failure

 - Be prepared to be disliked.
 Leaders must sometimes risk being unpopular by identifying poor performance and taking decisions some team members will disagree with.